 The staghorn fern, Platycerium bifurcatum, grows like an air plant – it takes moisture from the air through their roots and fronds.
 It’s a showstopping plant for the home and can be grown in compost or without – they are often sold on mounts.
 They like a humid environment, so mist regularly.
 The Elkhorn is larger and can be cared for in the same way.

 A charming plant, Pilea peperomiodes has leaves that look like miniature lily pads.
 It’s known as the friendship plant as it’s easy to propagate.
-This is just as well as it’s hard to find in the shops – look online or ask a friend for a cutting.
+This is just as well as it can be tricky to find in the shops – look online or ask a friend for a cutting if needed.
 It likes a bright spot and a humid environment so a kitchen or bathroom is ideal.
 Rotate the plant so that it keeps its naturally rounded shape and doesn’t lean towards the light.

 Crown of thorns